Manuel83/cbpi-pidboil/README.md

-# PID Logic with a threshold for boil.
+# PID Logic with boil threshold.

-If the target Temperature is above a confgurable threshold the PID will be ignord and heater is swtiched on constandtly.
+If the target Temperature is above a configurable threshold the PID will be ignored and heater is switched on constantly.
-This is helpflul if you use the same kettle for mashing and boiling.
+This is helpful if you use the same kettle for mashing and boiling.

+## Parameter

+* P
+* I
+* D
+* max output - heater power which is set above boil threshold
+* Boil Threshold - Above this temperature the heater will be constantly on